-“I think you might be a day late with your guess there.”
-Gavin says, taking in the destruction and chaos around them, “Now do you think I could get a sip of water, I'm literally dying of thirst.”
+“I think you might be a day late with your assessment there.”
+Gavin says, taking in the destruction and chaos around them, “Now do you think I could get a sip of water, I’m literally dying of thirst.”

-“Gavin you know Audrey doesn't let anyone drink after her.”
+“Gavin you know Audrey doesn’t let anyone drink after her.”
 Taylor says, and the three girls walk down the alley, leaving Gavin alone.
 His sword slips from his hands as he shambles away from them.
-Only to be scooped up by a mob of red robed cultists led by the University President seconds later.
+Only to be scooped up by a mob of green robed cultists led by the University President seconds later.
 They carry him off toward a sacrificial alter they chanting all the way, “Cast off the flesh, feed the gods, Ia Korirtu, Ia Zshugu-mmal!”

 “I can’t believe you Taylor.”
 Audrey says.
 Gavin lets loose a blood curdling wail in the distance.

 The cultists chant grows lowder, “Korirtu Fhtagn!
 Ia Korirtu!”